« State-specific resources California

 Assessors’ websites in California counties

-Most often, the county Assessor's office is the 'go-to' resource for finding online lien-related information for construction project parcels, including ownership records, special warranty deeds, and more.
-Counties that we've not yet found online (those with '*') link to a Google search for your convenience.
+Most often, the county Assessor’s office is the go-to resource for online lien-related information for construction project parcels—ownership records, special warranty deeds, and more.
+Counties that we’ve not yet found online (those with “*”) link to a Google search for your convenience.

-Other Important Construction Links in California
+Other important construction links in California

-Frequently Asked Questions (FAQs) on California Lien Processes for Contractors
+Frequently asked questions (FAQs) on California lien processes for contractors

-What is a 20-Day Preliminary Notice in California?
+What is a 20-day Preliminary Notice in California?

 Who must receive the Preliminary Notice?

-What happens if I miss the 20-day deadline?
+What if I miss the 20-day deadline?

 Do I have to notarize the Preliminary Notice in California?